kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/http2/_index.md

 ## Summary

 In this guide you saw how you can use either an annotation or port name to enable HTTP/2 for a Kubernetes service and the accompanying Upstream.
-The most common application for HTTP/2 is gRPC, so we recommend checking out our guides for working with [gRCP Upstreams]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/" %}}).
+The most common application for HTTP/2 is gRPC, so we recommend checking out our guides for working with [gRPC Upstreams]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/" %}}).